JSSatchell/HyperSearch/README.md

     Set>Max

-To set the mode, type either "Dark" or "Light".
+To set the color mode, type either "Dark" or "Light".
 Dark is the default

     Set>Light

-To set the transparency, enter a number between 1-100.
+To set the transparency, type "Transparency>" and enter a number between 1-100.
 Default is 80%

     Set>Transparency>80